ninaihde/sampling-bias-cov19/README.md

 The project is divided into several Juypter Notebooks:

 - [preprocess_metadata.ipynb](src/preprocess_metadata.ipynb) removes empty columns and cleans the provided metadata.
 It has to be executed first because it also adds several columns needed for later analysis.
-- [create_general_insights.ipynb](src/create_general_insights.ipynb) generates a profiling report as HTML about all available columns and produces general insights, e.g. regarding the national bias.
+- [create_general_insights.ipynb](src/create_general_insights.ipynb) generates a profiling report as HTML about all available columns and produces general insights, e.g. regarding specific biases or columns.
 - [investigate_missing_values.ipynb](src/investigate_missing_values.ipynb) investigates if missing values are introduced by certain countries and creates PNGs disaggregating how many missing values exist in the different countries per column.